readthedocs/blog/search-improvements.rst

 I strongly hope that we will get the left behind work done within a short amount of time.
-This can be done easily if we get more contributors donate their time for improving Read The Docs.
+This can be done easily if we get more contributors donate their time for improving Read the Docs.
 We don't need superhero or coding guru, just need people who understand Python, Django and Elasticsearch and have some time to write some code for us.
-You are a **Superhero** to us if you can lend your time and effort to improve Read The Docs.
+You are a **Superhero** to us if you can lend your time and effort to improve Read the Docs.

 .. _Rob Hudson: https://github.com/robhudson
 .. _back in 2013: https://github.com/rtfd/readthedocs.org/pull/493